Sparse Functional Boxplots for Multivariate Curves: Discussion

 Besides data visualization, the sparse functional boxplot and its two-stage form can also detect outliers.
-Simulations demonstrated that the sparse two-stage functional boxplot performed better than the sparse functional boxplot in outlier detection.
-Usually, we obtained a higher $p_c$, at the expense of a slightly higher $p_f$.
-In the shape outlier cases, though we significantly improved $p_c$ with the sparse two-stage functional boxplot thanks to the directional outlyingness (\citeauthor{dai2018directional} \citeyear{dai2018directional}), there was some space for a higher $p_c$, which may require a further innovation in the outlier detection.
-Two public health applications, CD4 cell counts in individuals and malnutrition data at national levels, displayed how information may be extracted from the sparse two-stage functional boxplot and the intensity sparse two-stage functional boxplot.
-Extensions of the methods proposed in this paper to sparse images and surfaces could be explored with the surface boxplot (\citeauthor{genton2014surface} \citeyear{genton2014surface}).
+Simulations demonstrated that generally, the sparse two-stage functional boxplot performed better than the sparse functional boxplot in outlier detection.
+In some shape outlier cases, the advantage of outlier detection from directional outlyingness (\citeauthor{dai2018directional} \citeyear{dai2018directional}) is not obvious, and may require further innovations in outlier detection.
+Two public health applications, CD4 cell counts in individuals and malnutrition data at national levels, displayed how information may be extracted from the sparse two-stage functional boxplot and the intensity sparse two-stage functional boxplot.~Extensions of the methods proposed in this paper to sparse images and surfaces could be explored with the surface boxplot (\citeauthor{genton2014surface} \citeyear{genton2014surface}).